Core Competencies and Values

 If you are including negative behaviours then you will need a reverse rating scale as well.

-After defining competency and behaviour descriptions do another validation exercise.
-Use a representative sample of people from all levels and functions across the organisation.
+Once you have defined the competency descriptions and or behaviours it is essential to do another validation exercise with a representative sample of people from all levels and functions across the organisation.

 Make sure that the descriptions cover what is most important to the organisation.